Heels has all the love necessary for a wrestling series but falters in one key character in the first half of the season.

 - 🤼 Gives an accurate representation of how hard this sport can be on its athletes.

 - 🤼 Showcases the complications of indie wrestling and relying on passion vs. paychecks.

-- 🤼 The first half of the season shows glimmers of a future for Chrystal, but presenting a present day woman as a valet play toy for Ace is pretty exhausting no matter the intention.
+- 🤼 The first half of the season shows glimmers of a future for Chrystal, but presenting a present-day woman as a valet play toy for Ace is annoying no matter the intention.